-Before civil war erupted in 2015, most Christians in Yemen were expatriate workers (from north Africa, Asia and Arab countries) and refugees (mainly Ethiopian).
-The majority were Roman Catholics or Anglicans (with some Orthodox in the case of Ethiopian refugees).
-Virtually all Western expatriates have left the country for security reasons as a result of the war.
-In a combination of racial discrimination and religious freedom violations, migrant Christians who remain face harassment and discrimination from society and violence from radical Islamic movements.
-However, since their numbers have decreased considerably and the church is now composed mainly of indigenous Christians, the category of expatriate Christians is currently not scored in WWL analysis.
+Almost all Western expats have left the country because of the war for security reasons.
+In a combination of racial discrimination and violations of religious freedom, migrant Christians who are left behind face intimidation from society and violence from radical Islamic movements.
+However, because their numbers have declined significantly and the Church is now mostly made up of native Christians, the expatriate Christian category is currently not scored in the WWL analysis.